neondatabase/website/content/docs/guides/rust.md

 ## Create a Neon project

 If you do not have one already, create a Neon project.
-Save your connection details including your password.
+Save your connection string and password.
 They are required when defining connection settings.

 To create a Neon project: